 Health service is available for conference guests during regular operating hours for primary care visits.
 The Health Service is an ambulatory facility (patients must be able to get to the Health Service for treatment) and does not function as an emergency room.
 Individual conference fees paid by the participants do not include provisions for services rendered at Eastern's Health Service.
 Charges incurred at the Health Service are the responsibility of the conference guests or the parent/guardian if the guest is not 18 years of age.
 Please check with your camp program for specific arrangements for coverage of medical services provided at Eastern's Health Service.

 Health Service is not able to process insurance claims for patients since "on-campus" medical services are funded by student fees.
 For this reason, health care services are billed directly to the conference participant or parent/guardian.
-Health service bills are properly coded to enable patients to submit their bill for reimbursement of payment through their primary health care insurance provider.
+Health service bills are properly coded to enable patients to submit their bills for reimbursement of payment through their primary health care insurance provider.
 Please be aware that not all insurance providers will honor services rendered outside their realm of medical providers.
 All questions about health insurance coverage while attending a conference at Eastern should be directed to the participant's individual insurance providers.

-The MLK Jr. Union Bookstore offers a variety of products including school supplies, Apple computers, office supplies, Greek merchandise and art supplies, books, software, greeting cards, novelties, magazines, Eastern clothing and more.
+The MLK Jr. Union Bookstore offers a variety of products including school supplies, Apple computers, office supplies, Greek merchandise and art supplies, books, software, greeting cards, novelties, magazines, Eastern clothing, and more.
 Fax services and outgoing UPS mailings can be processed in the bookstore.

 The Vending Lounge offers a relaxed environment in which students/conference guests can relax, study or socialize with friends 24 hours a day.
-The lounge was recently remodeled to add better seating, improved lighting and a wider variety of drinks and snacks.
+The lounge was recently remodeled to add better seating, improved lighting, and a wider variety of drinks and snacks.

 The Panther Pantry is another option for Panther Dining patrons.
-Beverages, snack foods, single serving entrees and basic needs are a few of the goods offered.
+Beverages, snack foods, single-serving entrees, and basic needs are a few of the goods offered.